hiukim/mind-ar-js/README.md

 I think it frustrating that there is very little educational materials on the Internet that can explain the inside-out of augmented reality.
 There are many scattered pieces around, but no one really put together a complete picture.
 That's one of the main drive of this project.
 I hope this project can be also educational other being practical.
 So I'm going to write a series of technical blog posts explaining all the theoretical details later.
 Please stay tuned!

 # Roadmaps
-1. Supports more augmented reality features, like Face Tracking, Plane Tracking
+1. Supports more augmented reality features, like Plane Tracking

 2. Research on different state-of-the-arts algorithms to improve tracking accuracies and performance